Netflix’s Baby Reindeer issue is not going away anytime soon

 After week one, Baby Reindeer received a viewership of 2.6 million, with an increase to 13.3 million in week two.
 The show has now built on this in a staggering manner to reach views of 22 million, which is a rare 66 per cent rise for a title in its third week of release.

-Netflix will be even happier with Baby Reindeer’s success considering it cost very little to promote – and is now firmly in the forthcoming awards race, with both Gadd and Gunning expected to pick up Emmy nominations.
+Netflix will be even happier with Baby Reindeer’s success considering it would have cost very little to promote – in the UK, its small-scale campaign included bus stop posters, but otherwise relied on media interviews with Gadd.

 Watch Apple TV+ free for 7 days